 4. What is the difference between an Innovative Program and a Magnet Program?

-An Innovative Programs provides unique or thematic instruction to attract and maintain home boundary student enrollment.
+An Innovative Program provides unique or thematic instruction to attract and maintain home boundary student enrollment.
 A Magnet Program is designed to attract students from outside a school's attendance area to an under-enrolled school.

 5. What does Title I mean?